 Beneath the dark blue waves.

 The poem concludes with a fourth and final quatrain in which Hawthorne’s speaker makes strikingly clear the idea that the earth and ocean experience emotions as humans do.
 The earth, his speaker says, “has guilt…has care.”
 It is able to, through the presence and actions of human beings, understand and interpret fear and peace.
-In reaction to the fear felt by lost seamen, it reacts through the creation of place of placidity beneath the furious surface.
+In reaction to the fear felt by lost seamen, it reacts through the creation of a place of placidity beneath the furious surface.

 In this place, the speaker once more states, is land in which “peaceful sleep” is always possible.
 There are no bad dreams or fears to rouse those, “young…and fair” that “we” lost to the water.